kuh96/misc/sage/README.md

 <img src="out/cone.png" width="30%" />

 - Surely the pendulum will move in parallel on this conical surface!
-- However, a conical surface is developable.
-It can be flattened into a plane
+- Luckily a conical surface is developable.
+It can be flattened into a plane!

 So: